syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/working-with-data.md

 documentation: ug
 ---

-# Working with data in Mention
+# Working with Data in Mention

-The Mention loads the data either from local data source or remote data services using the [dataSource](../api/mention/#datasource) property.
+The Mention loads the data either from local data source or remote data services using the [DataSource](../api/mention/#datasource) property.
 It supports the data type of  either `array` or `DataManager`.

 The Mention also supports different kinds of data services such as OData V4 and Web API, and data formats such as XML, JSON, and JSONP with the help of `DataManager` adaptors.